calvintwr/debug-next/README.md

-> _debugTS_ -- A feature-enhanced TypeScript drop-in replacement for a very popular and simple-to-use [debug][https://www.npmjs.com/package/debug] module.
+> _debugNEXT_ -- A feature-enhanced TypeScript drop-in replacement for a very popular and simple-to-use [debug][https://www.npmjs.com/package/debug] module.

 ![NodeJS Debugging Utility](https://user-images.githubusercontent.com/71256/29091486-fa38524c-7c37-11e7-895f-e7ec8e1039b6.png)

-## Why debugTS?
+## Why debug-next?

 You will soon realise no matter their functionaliy, your logs will be flooded in no time.

 The simple yet elegant solution is namespacing so that you can have granular control over with part of your code to log.

 The original `debug` module exists in many popular frameworks.
-But it never grew in functionality. `debugTS` is a drop-in replacement that adds new features.
+But it never grew in functionality. `debug-next` is a drop-in replacement that adds new features.

 One problem that the original `debug` module had was that it indiscriminately log everything to error logs (`process.stderr` for Node environments / `console.error` for non-node environments)

 ## Installation

 ```
-npm install --save 'debugts'
+npm install --save 'debug-next'
 // or
-yarn add 'debugts'
+yarn add 'debug-next'
 ```

 ## Usage